Uniswap/web3-react/README.md

 ### 4. Activate

 Now, you need to decide how/when you would like to activate your Connectors.
 For all options, please see [the manager functions](#manager-functions) section.
-The example code below attempts to automatically activate metamask, and falls back to infura.
+The example code below attempts to automatically activate MetaMask, and falls back to infura.

 ```javascript
 import React, { useEffect } from 'react'